DonHulieo/don-jewellery/README.md

 - [ps-ui](https://github.com/Project-Sloth/ps-ui)

 # New Features
 - (Not really a "new" feature but) Optimised script, running at 0~0.1ms, only hitting 0.1ms when it locks or unlocks a door after a hack.
 - 2 New stores to rob // Grapeseed & Paleto
+- Config option for just the base GTA Vengelico Jewellers or all 3
 - Doors now lock depending of the time of day, and store is "unthievable" during opening hours.
 - Cases will actually smash after you hit them, and reset after cooldown.
 - Thermite the stores fusebox to open the front door at night.